 Digit is a simple app that really works like a text.
 Every morning, Digit text me my linked account balance.
-Digit also test me when I hit milestones with funny photos and videos.
-I’ve saved $443.51.
+Digit also text me when I hit milestones with funny photos and videos.
+I’ve saved $3,818.66.

 If you’re interested in trying Digit, click this link, it’s free to join.